 The pulse width type can be defined with the Adaptive pulse setting.
 The function provides two modes to characterize the opening and closing pulse widths.
-When the Adaptive pulse is set to TRUE, it causes a variable pulse width, which means that the output pulse is deactivated when the object state shows that the apparatus has entered the correct state.
-When the Adaptive pulse is set to FALSE, the functions always use the maximum pulse width, defined by the user-configurable Pulse length setting.
+When the Adaptive pulse is set to "TRUE", it causes a variable pulse width, which means that the output pulse is deactivated when the object state shows that the apparatus has entered the correct state.
+If apparatus fails to enter the correct state, the output pulse is deactivated after the set Operation timeout setting, and an error message is displayed.
+When the Adaptive pulse is set to "FALSE", the functions always use the maximum pulse width, defined by the user-configurable Pulse length setting.
 The Pulse length setting is the same for both the opening and closing commands.
 When the apparatus already is in the right position, the maximum pulse length is given.